 Incorporated under the Companies Act 1993, Ōtākaro is a Crown-owned company, listed under Schedule 4A of the Public Finance Act 1989 and subject to the Crown Entities Act 2004, the Official Information Act 1982 and the Ombudsman Act 1975.
-Its shareholders are the Minister of Finance and the Minister Supporting Greater Christchurch Regeneration, who each hold 50% of the share capital.
+Its shareholders are the Associate Minister of Finance and the Minister for Land Information, who each hold 50% of the share capital.

 Board of Directors